-Systematic transfer plan investment scheme is devised for a long term regime, and thereby, massive returns cannot be witnessed instantaneously.
+A systematic transfer plan investment scheme is devised for a long term regime, and thereby, massive returns cannot be witnessed instantaneously.
 Investors should be prepared for this before considering this policy.

 Also, an investor should have considerable knowledge about market trends and patterns if systematic transfer plans are chosen.
-Understanding the performance of the market value of assets, and its fluctuation mechanisms would allow investors to realise maximum yield from allocated funds.
+Understanding the performance of the market value of assets, and its fluctuation mechanisms would allow investors to realize maximum yield from allocated funds.

 Exit load and tax deductions should be kept in mind while calculating expected returns from systematic transfer plans.
-Security of principal amount and the value of returns depend upon the performance of the respective Mutual Funds itself.
+Security of principal amount and the value of returns depends upon the performance of the respective Mutual Funds itself.

 Even though investments through systematic transfer plans ensure exposure to lower market risks, it cannot be entirely eliminated.

 The eligibility criteria for investing in systematic transfer plan Mutual Funds are six transfers among different investment schemes, as determined by the Securities Exchange Board of India (SEBI).